ralsina/boxes-book/src/lesson3.md

 ```

 And now we can draw it.
 Just so we are sure we are staying inside the
-big box, we will draw it too, in lightyellow.
+big box, we will draw it too, in light blue.

 ```python-include:code/lesson3.py:44
 ```